R-Lum/Luminescence/cran-comments.md

 This necessarily encreased the library size on unix platforms.

+## CRAN messages

+>Version: 0.8.6
+>Check: installed package size
+>Result: NOTE
+>     installed size is 5.4Mb
+>     sub-directories of 1Mb or more:
+>     R 1.4Mb
+>     libs 1.6Mb

+We are aware of it, however, this is the package size and there is nothing we can do about it.

 ## R CMD check --as-cran results

 0 errors | 0 warnings | 0 note